-As the pandemic spread, widespread panic was in full force.
+As the pandemic plagued the nation, widespread panic was in full force.
 Grocery stores were being emptied, antiseptic products and toilet paper became the hot commodities, and all were wiped out.

 We were told not to wear a face mask, then we were told to wear a face mask, and that debate continued; to wear or not to wear, that is the question.
 And yes, you guessed it, another shortage.
 At the President’s requests, manufacturers were commissioned to make masks, and they did… by the millions.
 Hospitals were yelling to high heaven about the shortage of much-needed respirators.
 Again, good ole’ fashion U.S. ingenuity ramped up, and they delivered.

-As the virus continued its journey, and folks started to die, the primary agencies in charge of things, the Center for Disease Control and the World Health Organization changed its tune.
+As the virus continued its journey, and folks started to die, both primary agencies in charge of things, the Center for Disease Control and the World Health Organization changed their tunes.
 The Chinese broke their silence, not because they wanted to, but they had to.
 They were caught with their hands in the cookie jar and had to fess up, but not entirely.

 Within just a few short weeks, our Constitution was just a piece of paper to wipe our collective asses, and the Bill of Rights was tossed out the window.
 As news of the pandemic began to make its way across the world, the reality of it all started to set in.

-To add fuel to the fire during the first six-weeks of the pandemic, and as a bonus to the arbitrators of the pandemic, a black man was essentially murdered by four cops in Minnesota.
+To add fuel to the fire during the first six weeks of the pandemic and as a bonus to the pandemic arbitrators, a black man was essentially murdered by four cops in Minnesota.
 The country was already a tinderbox, and this was all that was needed to light the fuse.